GIS Workshop: Visualizing and Analyzing Health Data

 - Principles of data visualization and analysis

-- Sources and techniques for the acquisition and management of spatial data
+- Sources and techniques for the acquiring and managing spatial data

-- Techniques for the identification of statistical spatial (and spatio-temporal) clusters
+- Techniques for the identifying statistical hotspots and clusters

 Audience and Requirements